Rbawal92/Assignment2/README.md

 # Basic Input Assignment 2 — C++

 **Author:** Raymond Bawal III
-**Professor John Koss
+**Professor** John Koss
 **Course:** ITCS 2530 C++
 **Date:** October 24, 2025

-A beginner-level C++ console program that collects a few inputs about the user’s favorite video game and prints a nicely formatted summary.
+A beginner C++ console program that collects a few inputs about the user’s favorite video game and prints a formatted summary.
 Than sumarizes and sends to  `report.txt`.
 The app adds small UX touches (console colors, pause/clear) using `windows.h`.

 ---